byrnesy924/AgeAlyser_2/README.md

 ### mgz game structure
 The .AOE2RECORD file type (in essence) only contains the starting state of the game and the series of actions made by both players.
 This is extremely limiting when it comes to mining out statistics for a game.

-For example, my original idea was to map growth in total resources as a proxy for development and analyse the decisions that contributed to that.
-However, resource amounts are not stored in the game files.
-In order to know how many resources have been collected at a point in time, you would need to basically simulate the whole game until that point in time, or create a mathematical model for villager gathering.
-Modelling villager gather rates is extremely hard, what with their pathing, bumping, getting stuck, and the changing efficiency as the shape of a resource changes, etc. causing fluctuations in gather rates.
-In summary, modelling resource collected is very difficult.
+For example, my original idea was to map growth in total resources as a proxy for player development and analyse the decisions that contributed to that.
+However, resources collected are not stored in the game files, and any modelling of villagers collecting resources would be difficult and woefully inaccurate (Modelling villager gather rates is extremely hard, what with their pathing, bumping, getting stuck, and the changing efficiency as the shape of a resource changes, etc. causing fluctuations in gather rates).
+In general, what can be mined out of the .aoe2record file is limited.
+As such, things like up times might be imprecise, as the game only records when a player clicks the research button, and I have had to model when it would complete based on queued villagers/techs etc.

 This package has turned into an exploration into what the mgz package can produce, and trying to gleam from that as much as possible.